MicrosoftDocs/customer-voice/cv-docs/purchase.md

 You purchase an additional license of $100 per month for a year (for a bill amount of $1,200).
 You'll get 12,000 responses (12 &times; 1,000) annually.
 If you exhaust all 12,000 responses in the tenth month from the date of purchase, Dynamics 365 Customer Voice will stop receiving new responses and won't allow new surveys to be created.
 As soon as your administrator purchases additional responses, you'll start receiving responses and be able to create new surveys.

 In this example, suppose you have 5,000 responses remaining at the end of the year.
 Those responses won't be carried forward to the next year.

+## Purchase Dynamics 365 Customer Voice for customers in US Government Community Cloud

+You must work with the Microsoft account team or a qualified partner to place an order for Dynamics 365 Customer Voice for customers in US Government Community Cloud.

 ### See also